mthaler/instagram-database/README.md

 By default, Postgres uses a concept called “roles” to handle authentication and authorization.
 After installation Postgres is set up to use ident authentication, meaning that it associates Postgres roles with a matching Unix/Linux system account.

-Use su to swith to the postgres acount and create a user with the same name as the system user:
+Use su to switch to the postgres acount and create a user with the same name as the system user:

 ```
 $ su -